gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Take *care* of it!?"
 Maddy realized she was panting.
 She swallowed and tried to slow her breathing.
-"What do you mean?
+"What do you want to do,
-Tell it a bedtime story?"
+tell it a bedtime story?"

 Gumption shook his head.
 "No, I mean *take care* of it."